 Join the statewide kickoff to Black History Month at the North Carolina Museum of History in Raleigh.
 Named a Top 20 Event by the Southeast Tourism Society since 2015, our annual African American Cultural Celebration features musicians, storytellers, dancers, chefs, historians, playwrights, authors, artists, reenactors, and more.

 Musicians, dancers, artists, storytellers, and authors from North Carolina’s eight state-recognized tribes will gather for this popular family event.
 Named a Top 20 Event by the Southeast Tourism Society, the Annual American Indian Heritage Celebration offers something for all ages and gives a firsthand opportunity to learn about the state’s American Indian culture (with a population of over 120,000), past and present.
 Activities include craft demonstrations, hands-on activities, games, foods, and much more.

 Join us at the museum, at noon, on the second Wednesday of each month, and have a little history with your lunch!
 History à la Carte is a series of 50-minute informal lectures about a variety of historical topics—come learn about the Civil War, North Carolina pottery, the lost colonists, and famous North Carolinians!
 You bring your lunch, we provide the drinks!
-Find the next talk on our event calendar.

 The North Carolina Museum of History, located in downtown Raleigh, provides occasional internship opportunities for undergraduate and graduate students looking for experience in museums.
 For more information click here.